Brprb08/orbital-control-simulator/README.md

 A real-time orbital mechanics simulator built in **Unity** with core physics handled by a custom **C++ DLL**.
 This project demonstrates Newtonian N-body dynamics, RK4 integration, live thrust maneuvers, and GPU-rendered trajectories.

-**Built from scratch to simulate realistic orbital mechanics in real time—no Unity physics used.**
+**Built from scratch to simulate realistic orbital mechanics in real time, no Unity physics used.**

 [Watch the Demo Video](https://www.youtube.com/watch?v=aADKGJIdwKM) *Cntl-click to open in new tab*
 ![Orbit Mechanics Simulator in Track Cam](./Assets/Images/02-19Track.png)